avigailtaylor/GeneFEAST/user_guide.md

 <br>

-When using enrichR formatted FEA results, you will need to add the following line to your YAML setup file:
+When using 'enrich'-formatted FEA results, you will need to add the following line to your YAML setup file:

 <pre><code>
 ENRICHR: True